 There was a minor book avalanche here last weekend.
 I removed one from its tower, which toppled unstoppably against its neighbour, and so on, with results that need hardly be described at length.
 Luckily there were no casualties: no toes crushed or book spines broken, just a torn cover getting torn some more.
 I took the hint and arranged them more stably.
 (And yes, I need a new bookshelf, or a dozen.)

-The incident prompted me to carry out a modest plan that had just taken seed.
-Shortly beforehand I had come across Nina Katchadourian’s Sorted Books project.
-Although I was unable to pick a favourite, I immediately knew it was something I had to try.
-The tangling of titles, the limitless possibilities of ‘found form’ and cut-up wordplay — as a game it was irresistible.
+It prompted me to carry out a plan that had just taken seed.
+A little earlier I had come across Nina Katchadourian’s Sorted Books project and immediately wanted to try it.
+The tangling of titles, the possibilities of ‘found form’ and cut-up wordplay — as a game it was irresistible.
 I took photos of a few, and have written them as mini-poems for ease of reading and to see how they appear in verse:

 How it is

 How it is, the way that I went